1Elaigwu/Employee-Management-System/docs/overview.md

 ## Introduction

 The Employee Management System is a comprehensive application designed to streamline employee data management and facilitate HR processes within organizations.
 It provides a centralized platform for managing employee details, training records, recruitment activities, and employee engagement surveys.
+The dataset used for this project was obtained from Kaggle and consists of CSV files representing different aspects of employee management.

+## Data Loading Process

+- **Data Source**: The dataset was sourced from Kaggle: [Employee Management Dataset][(https://www.kaggle.com/example/employee-management-dataset](https://www.kaggle.com/datasets/ravindrasinghrana/employeedataset)).
+- **Data Description**: The dataset includes four CSV files:
+  - `employees.csv`: Employee data
+  - `training.csv`: Training and development records
+  - `recruitment.csv`: Recruitment activity records
+  - `engagement_survey.csv`: Employee engagement survey data

+## Loading Data into SSMS

+- **Python Script**: A Python script was used in a Jupyter Notebook environment to load the CSV files into SQL Server.
+- **Jupyter Notebook**: The data loading script was executed in a Jupyter Notebook.
+- **SSMS Connection**: The script connects to SQL Server using SQLAlchemy.

 ## Key Features